suhaib-ahmd/CL-appmgr-steps/README.md

 - Begin by opening the Cisco Anyconnect Secure Mobility Client on your workshop laptop.
 - Enter ```dcloud-sjc-anyconnect.cisco.com``` in the VPN field as shown below.
-- When prompted for a username and password, enter the credentials provided to you on your desk and on WebEx.
+- When prompted for a username and password, enter the credentials provided to you on WebEx.
 - A successful VPN connection should be accompanied by a success message on the Anyconnect client.

 <img src="images/anyconnect-1.png"  width="150" height="200"><img src="images/anyconnect-2.png"  width="200" height="300"><img src="images/anyconnect-3.png"  width="200" height="300">